The Secret Partner

 The Secret Partner is a 1961 British thriller film directed by Basil Dearden and starring Stewart Granger, Haya Harareet and Bernard Lee.
+It was written by David Pursall and Jack Seddon.
 The screenplay concerns a shipping executive officer who is blackmailed by an evil dentist.

 Plot

-John Brent (Stewart Granger) is an executive, working under Charles Standish (Hugh Burden) at the London head office of a shipping company.
-His marriage is in trouble because he is always short of money; his wife Nicole (Haya Harareet), certain he is spending it on another woman, leaves him and takes up with Clive Lang (John Lee), a decorator they have hired.
+John Brent is an executive, working under Charles Standish at the London head office of a shipping company.
+His marriage is in trouble because he is always short of money; his wife Nicole, certain he is spending it on another woman, leaves him and takes up with Clive Lang, a decorator they have hired.

 What Brent's employer does not know is that his real name is John Wilson and he was once imprisoned for embezzlement.
-When he chose a dentist after being released, it happened to be the same man who did dental work at the prison, Ralph Beldon (Norman Bird).
+When he chose a dentist after being released, it happened to be the same man who did dental work at the prison, Ralph Beldon.
 Brent is not cheating on Nicole, but Beldon is blackmailing him by threatening to reveal his true identity to the company.

 One day a stranger, his face masked and his voice disguised by an insert in his mouth, arrives at Beldon's home.
 He knows about the blackmail and demands Beldon take further advantage of Brent.
 Beldon will be mailed a package of sodium pentothal.
 At Brent's next dental appointment, he is to inject Brent with this truth serum and demand the combination to Standish's safe at the office.
 While Brent is incapacitated, he must also make impressions of Brent's keys, both home and office.
 Beldon is promised £15,000 to be paid later.

 The plan is carried out, and the safe is robbed on a day when it happens to contain more money than usual – £100,000 – because of the scheduling of the ships.

-Detective Superintendent Hanbury (Bernard Lee) and Inspector Henderson (Lee Montague) investigate the case.
+Detective Superintendent Hanbury and Inspector Henderson investigate the case.
 There is no sign of a break-in; Brent and Standish have the only keys and are the only ones entrusted with the combination.
 Brent has just left the country on vacation and his keys are at the office.
 Traces of clay on them indicate that impressions were made.